Quantum measurement incompatibility in subspaces: Measurement incompatibility in subspaces

 \section{Measurement incompatibility in subspaces}

-We are interested in the following problem: given an incompatible measurement assemblage $\mathcal M=\{M_{a_x|x}\}_{a_x|x}$ acting in a $d$-dimensional Hilbert space with $2<d<\infty$, what happens to the incompatibility when the assemblage is truncated to an $n$-dimensional subspace with $2\leq n<d$.
-The truncation is modelled by a projection $P_n$ onto an $n$-dimensional subspace, i.e., we are interested in the compatibility properties of the measurement assemblage Note that in contrast to truncating quantum states for which the normalisation, i.e., unit-trace property, can be altered, for POVMs the normalisation is unaltered when seen as measurements in the subspace, i.e., the normalisation is the identity operator in the subspace.
+We are interested in the following problem: given an incompatible measurement assemblage $\mathcal M=\{M_{a_x|x}\}_{a_x|x}$ acting in a $d$-dimensional Hilbert space with $2<d<\infty$, what happens to the incompatibility when the assemblage is truncated to an $n$-dimensional subspace with $2\leq n<d$?
+The truncation is modelled by a projection $P_n$ onto an $n$-dimensional subspace, i.e., we are interested in the compatibility properties of the measurement assemblage

+where $U$ is some unitary operator acting on the initial $d$-dimensional Hilbert space and $P_n=\sum_{i=1}^n|i\rangle\langle i|$.
+Note that in contrast to truncating quantum states for which the normalisation, i.e., unit-trace property, can be altered, for POVMs the normalisation is unaltered when seen as measurements in the subspace, i.e., the normalisation is the identity operator in the subspace.

-We find that there exists three different forms of incompatibility in subspaces.
-First, compatibility can be present in all strict subspaces of dimension $n$, i.e., $P_n\mathcal M P_n$ being compatible for every $n$-dimensional projection.
-Second, incompatibility can be present in all strict subspaces of dimension $n$, i.e., $P_n\mathcal M P_n$ being incompatible for every $n$-dimensional projection.
-Finally, there is the possibility of having compatibility in some strict subspace and incompatibility in some other subspace.
-Note that compatible measurement assemblages fulfil the first notion trivially, i.e., a parent measurement $G_{\vec a}$ of $\mathcal M$ becomes a parent measurement $P_n G_{\vec a}P_n$ for the truncated assemblage $P_n\mathcal M P_n$.
+We find that there exist three different forms of incompatibility in subspaces.
+First, compatibility can be present in \textit{all} strict subspaces of dimension $n$, i.e., $\mathcal M_n^U$ being compatible for every unitary $U$ in the initial Hilbert space.
+Second, incompatibility can be present in \textit{all} strict subspaces of dimension $n$, i.e., $\mathcal M_n^U$ being incompatible for every unitary $U$.
+Finally, there is the possibility of having compatibility for some unitary $U$ and incompatibility for some other unitary $V$.
+Note that compatible measurement assemblages fulfil the first notion trivially, i.e., a parent measurement $G_{\vec a}$ of $\mathcal M$ becomes a parent measurement $P_n U^\dagger G_{\vec a}UP_n$ for the truncated assemblage $\mathcal M_n^U$, see also \cite{Kiu20}.
 To clarify the different types of incompatibility in subspaces, we discuss each category in detail below.